luchmhor/hastuff/notes.md

   adjust the inverter_output to keep the grid_power within the grid_power_deadzone (plus and minus)

 - Rule #2 - Prevent PV Curtailment
-  IF the battery is full (battery_full_threshold) AND the grid_power_deadzone is met TRY:
+  IF the battery is full (battery_full_threshold) AND the grid_power_deadzone is met DO:
-    - increase the inverter_output and keep the battery_power at a discharge level of battery_discharge_curtail.
+    - increase the inverter_output and keep the battery_power at a discharge of battery_discharge_curtail.
   # reasoning behind that: the inverter curtails PV production (if we apply rule #1 AND battery is full AND grid_power is already met)

+- Rule #3 - Charge Battery if PV Production is insufficient, and prices are cheap IF the battery is empty / not charged

 ## Entities and Constants